SunnyLimc/obsidian-limc/001 - Workbench/Database Storage - Disk Manager.md

 		- or **external file storage** but can not be manipulate and no protection
 		- store cache thumbnail to database up to 1mb may faster load
 	- Online Query
-		- OLTP row update
+		- OLTP transaction row update
-		- OLAP column query
+		- OLAP analytical column query
-		- HTAP
+		- HTAP same database instance
 	- N-ARY column
 		- use slot to store a bunch of continual data
 		- compare with row, fast insert, update and remove, good for query **tuple**